GradientDevelopment/Gradient/README.md

 ## System Flow Diagram

-This diagram illustrates the primary user flows and contract interactions within the Gradient protocol.
+This diagram illustrates the primary user flows and contract interactions within the Gradient protocol (V3 architecture).

 ```
                                      +--------------------+